Matt Riddle: Early years in NXT (2018–2020)

 On July 31, 2018, it was reported by Uproxx that Riddle had signed a contract with WWE.
 On August 18, Riddle appeared at NXT TakeOver: Brooklyn IV and was identified by the event's commentators as WWE's newest signing.

-Riddle's NXT debut was on the October 31 edition when he successfully defeated Luke Menzies.
-On November 17, 2018, on the pre-show of NXT TakeOver: WarGames II, Kassius Ohno interrupted a Riddle interview.
-When the show started, Riddle challenged Ohno to a match and defeated him in 6 seconds, winning the fastest match in NXT history.
-Riddle and Ohno had a rematch at NXT TakeOver: Phoenix, where Riddle made Ohno submit with a series of elbow strikes to the head.
-In 2019, WWE Network released a documentary on his wrestling career and entry into NXT entitled Arrival: Matt Riddle.

-Throughout March, Riddle would start a feud with the NXT North American Champion, Velveteen Dream.

-On April 5, at NXT TakeOver: New York, Riddle challenged Velveteen Dream for the NXT North American Championship, but was unsuccessful, ending his undefeated streak in NXT.
+Riddle made his in-ring debut on the October 31 episode of NXT, defeating Luke Menzies.
+At NXT TakeOver: WarGames II on November 17, Riddle began a feud with Kassius Ohno, who interrupted him during an interview on the pre-show.
+When the show started, Riddle challenged Ohno to an impromptu match and defeated him in 6 seconds, marking the fastest match in NXT history.
+He then defeated Ohno in a rematch on the January 2 episode of NXT.
+At NXT TakeOver: Phoenix on January 26, 2019, Riddle defeated Ohno for a third time after making him submit with a series of elbow strikes to the head, ending their feud.
+The following month, WWE Network released a documentary on his wrestling career and entry into NXT entitled Arrival: Matt Riddle.
+At NXT TakeOver: New York on April 5, Riddle challenged Velveteen Dream for the NXT North American Championship in a losing effort, ending his undefeated streak in NXT.

 In July, Riddle started a feud with the returning Killian Dain.
-On the August 7 episode of NXT, Riddle was supposed to face Dain, but it never happened as they brawled before the match happened.
-The two brawled at NXT TakeOver: Toronto and eventually faced each other on the August 21 episode of NXT, where Dain was victorious, but Riddle attacked Dain after the match.
-On the premiere episode of NXT on the USA Network on Sep 18, Riddle fought Dain in a Street Fight but ended in a no contest.
-A week later on the Sep 25 episode of NXT, Riddle again fought Dain in a Street Fight but this the winner would be the #1 Contender for the NXT Championship which Riddle won by submission.
-On the Oct 2 episode of NXT, Riddle unsuccessfully challenged NXT Champion Adam Cole.
+On the August 7 episode of NXT, Riddle was set to face Dain, but they brawled before the match happened.
+Three days later, the two brawled at NXT TakeOver: Toronto and faced each other on the August 21 episode of NXT, where Dain was victorious, but Riddle attacked Dain after the match.
+This set up a Street Fight between the two on NXT's debut on the USA Network, which ended in a no contest.
+On the September 25 episode of NXT, Riddle again fought Dain in a Street Fight where the winner would face Adam Cole for the NXT Championship the following week.
+Riddle defeated Dain to end their feud, but failed to win the title from Cole.